mantleconvection/terraneo/doc/src/documentation/index.md

 The convention here is that data is packed without rotation and is properly rotated during unpacking.

 By coincidence, the subdomain structure of the thick spherical shell only ever requires a small subset of rotations.
-Note that vertex-vertex interfaces are straightforward (no rotation required since only data of a single node is sent).
+Note that vertex-vertex interfaces require no rotation since only data of a single node is sent.
 Edge-edge interfaces only require checking for one rotation type (either we unpack forward, or backward).

-That is also quite simple.
+Face-face interfaces technically have a larger space of possible rotations.
-Face-face interfaces technically have more degrees of freedom.
-However let's look at all cases:
+Let's look at all cases to see why there are only a few types to consider:

 ##### Radial direction